- UCAR Home

 Wildfires also contribute large quantities of carbon monoxide (CO) to the atmosphere.
 Inhaling too much CO can be fatal, and this gas poses the greatest threat to wildland firefighters, who must watch for signs of lightheadedness or disorientation.
 An urban area downwind from a wildfire might see levels of CO exceeding EPA standards.

 Large, intense fires add such sizeable amounts of CO to the atmosphere that this gas can be measured hundreds or thousands of miles away—even from space.
 And because CO persists in the atmosphere for several weeks, it can be used to trace the path of pollution plumes above wildfires drifting for thousands of miles.

 The MOPITT instrument aboard NASA's Terra satellite detects plumes of carbon monoxide as they hover about 2 miles (3 kilometers) above Earth's surface.
 MOPITT has tracked sizeable pollution plumes from fires in Southern California, Alaska, and western Canada, among others.

 Because fire is a complex product of many factors, as described above, a changing climate could affect the frequency and severity of wildfires in a variety of ways.
 Temperature is one of the most important.
 In a warmer atmosphere, water is more likely to evaporate from vegetation, making the landscape more fire prone.
 Moreover, many parts of the globe are already seeing rain and snow falling in heavier bursts, but less often, with longer periods of dryness in between.

 In a 2011 special report on the risk of extreme weather and climate events, the Intergovernmental Panel on Climate Change examined wildfire risk in a warming world.
-The report found that evidence of climatic influence in forest fires throughout the American West and Canada and that severe wildfires are projected to increase in many areas.
+The report found that there is evidence of climatic influence in forest fires throughout the American West and Canada and that severe wildfires are projected to increase in many areas.
 Wildfire activity in the western United States increased substantially in the late 20th century, and that increase is caused by higher temperatures and earlier snowmelt, according to the IPCC report.